Twitch (service): TwitchCon

 TwitchCon is a biannual fan convention devoted to Twitch and the culture of video game streaming.
-The inaugural event was held at the Moscone Center in San Francisco from September 25–26, 2015.
+The inaugural event was held at the Moscone Center in San Francisco from September 25 to 26, 2015.
 Since its inception TwitchCon has been an annual event.
-The second TwitchCon was held in San Diego at the San Diego Convention Center from September 30 – October 2, 2016.
-The third annual TwitchCon was held in Long Beach at the Long Beach Convention and Entertainment Center from October 20–22, 2017.
-The fourth annual TwitchCon was held at the San Jose McEnery Convention Center in San Jose, California, from October 26–28, 2018.
+The second TwitchCon was held in San Diego at the San Diego Convention Center from September 30 to October 2, 2016.
+The third annual TwitchCon was held in Long Beach at the Long Beach Convention and Entertainment Center from October 20 to 22, 2017.
+The fourth annual TwitchCon was held at the San Jose McEnery Convention Center in San Jose, California, from October 26 to 28, 2018.
 In 2019, Twitchcon expanded overseas and hosted their first ever European event in Berlin in April 2019, alongside a North American event later in November 2019 in San Diego.
 TwitchCon had planned to host an event in Amsterdam in May 2020, but this was cancelled due to the COVID-19 pandemic.
 Another TwitchCon event was planned in San Diego in September 2020, but was also cancelled due to COVID-19.